gcallah/work/chaps/intro.md

 understand nature's resistance to human concerns, on the one hand, and the way in which something could be done about
 it: the Judeo-Christian concept of the fall of man (as chronicled in Genesis 3).

 When we pay close attention to Bacon's historico-theological framing device of the fall of man, we see that the central problem of human existence is the fact that man has lost his dominion over nature such that work, and not rest, is his constant mode.
-Men must work to toil the ground and are in constant search for labour-saving devices to reduce the amount of work required to satisfy their material needs.
+Men must work to toil the ground and are in constant search for labor-saving devices to reduce the amount of work required to satisfy their material needs.
 To make matters worse, the dominant approach to natural inquiry has proved unable to produce technological fruit.
 However, if there were a method of natural inquiry that could more effectively enable us to manipulate nature for our benefit, we might be able to enter into God's sabbath rest, for which we were originally created.
 This, I shall attempt to argue, is Bacon's view.